pityka/lamp/README.md

 # Platforms

 Lamp depends on the JNI bindings in [aten-scala](https://github.com/pityka/aten-scala) which has cross compiled artifacts for Mac and Linux.
 Mac has no GPU support.
-Your system has to have the libtorch 1.6.0 shared libraries in its linker path.
+Your system has to have the libtorch 1.7.1 shared libraries in its linker path.

-On mac it suffices to install torch with `brew install libtorch`.
+On mac it suffices to copy the shared libraries from `https://download.pytorch.org/libtorch/cpu/libtorch-macos-1.7.1.zip` to e.g. `/usr/local/lib/`.
 On linux, see the following [Dockerfile](https://github.com/pityka/aten-scala/blob/master/docker-runtime/Dockerfile).

 # Completeness